Fiserv/tenants-doc/privacy-notice.md

 _A.
 Marketing communications_

 You can ask us to stop sending you marketing messages at any time by contacting us or clicking on the opt-out link included in each marketing message.
 You may continue to receive service-related and other non-marketing messages.
-You may unsubscribe from a specific Developers’ communications sent to you via Fiserv’s technology by clicking “Unfollow” (or a similarly-titled opt-out link).
+You may unsubscribe from a specific Developers' communications sent to you via Fiserv's technology by clicking “Unfollow” (or a similarly-titled opt-out link).

 _B.
 Targeted online advertising_

-Some of the business partners that collect information about users’ activities on our websites or in our mobile applications may be members of organizations or programs that provide choices to individuals regarding the use of their browsing behavior or mobile application usage for purposes of targeted advertising.
+Some of the business partners that collect information about users' activities on our websites or in our mobile applications may be members of organizations or programs that provide choices to individuals regarding the use of their browsing behavior or mobile application usage for purposes of targeted advertising.
 Users may opt out of receiving targeted advertising on websites through participating members of the following organizations or programs:

 * [Network Advertising Initiative (USA)](https://optout.networkadvertising.org/?c=1)
 * [Digital Advertising Alliance (USA)](https://optout.aboutads.info/?c=2\&lang=EN)